How to Treat Dog Ear Hematoma at Home?

 • Puffy ears that look like a small balloon.

-• The area is warm and moist as it is soft due to blood accumulated.
+• The area is warm, moist, and soft due to the accumulation of blood.

 • Ear Scratching